imRanDan/imRanDan/README.md

 📂 [GitHub Repositories](https://github.com/imRanDan?tab=repositories)

 - 🔭 I’m currently working on a variety of web and client projects
-- 🌱 I’m currently exploring Next.js, Firebase, and TypeScript
+- 🌱 I’m currently exploring DeepSeek/LLMs and PostgreSQL
 - ⚡ Outside of coding, I’m at the gym, tracking macros, going on walks, making techno playlists, spending time with my dog, exploring cafes, gaming on Xbox, and reading books.

 # 🔧 Technologies & Tools